 Pests are a nuisance that are annoying, create damage, and gross out you and your family.
 During winter months, many pests will enter your home seeking food and warmth.
 That’s why many homeowners turn to a pest control service in the winter.
-Here are some of the most common pests to affect homes this winter in southcentral PA.
+Here are some of the most common winter household pests in South Central PA.

 Five Common Pests to Invade Your Home This Winter

 Spiders can live and breed indoors year round, but fall spider invasion is very common.
 As the weather gets colder, spiders will find ways to enter structures.
-These entry points can include but are not limited to gaps around garage doors, around windows, under doors, and even under the siding, through a crack, and into the structure.
-Spiders can live a long time without a meal (they eat insects and other spiders), so it is easy for them to take up a permanent residence in your home and stay indefinitely.
+These entry points can include gaps around garage doors, around windows, and under doors.
+We’ve even seen spiders get under the siding, through a crack, and into the structure.
+Spiders can live a long time without a meal (they eat insects and other spiders).
+This makes it easy for them to take up a permanent residence in your home and stay indefinitely.
 They can even reproduce successfully indoors.

 Stored Product Pests

 Any structure can be invaded by mice in the fall, but mice will also happily live indoors all year round.
 If caught in the early stages, trapping mice as they come in can be very effective.
-Once they have started an indoor breeding population, then you may need to use rodent baits to get them under control.
-Mice have no control over their bladders or bowels, so they leave a trail of urine and fecal matter everywhere they travel.
+Once they have started an indoor breeding population, you may need to use rodent baits to get control.
+Mice have no control over their bladders or bowels, leaving a trail of urine and fecal matter everywhere they travel.
 While the droppings are readily visible, the urine can only be seen with the use of a black light, so if you find dropping is your kitchen drawers, everything in the drawers should be thoroughly cleaned.

 Prevent Winter Pests with Targeted Treatments

-Treatment for all of these pests is included with Tomlinson Bomberger’s Four Seasons Pest Control program.
+Treatment for all of these pests is included with Tomlinson Bomberger’s Quarterly Pest Control program.
 The winter service focuses primarily on treatment for these and other non-climate dependent invaders.
+If you’d like more information about this service, please Contact Us.